 This page is generally less interesting than my weblog, which gets updated a lot more often than this does.
 So please read the blog instead – unless you’re looking for my bio which is what more or less follows below.

 I am native German and I spent the late eighties and early nineties in the northern Bay Area (Sausalito to be precise) where I became an early member of The Well online community.
-Three years ago I became a frequent visitor to India and today I spent most of my time there.
+Five years ago I became a frequent visitor to India and today I spent most of my time there.
 In Madla, a small village in rural Madhya Pradesh, I live close to the Panna National Tiger Park and Ken River, one of the cleanest rivers in the world.
 In India I learnt how to ride a motorbike after having spent 20+ years on a motor scooter.
 Today I am in love with my bullet.
 I named her “Srini” and basically, she brings me everywhere in India 😉

 Currently I am working on a book about the “Transformative Power of WE” (working title) and Prof. Peter Kruse, with whom I worked over the last eight years, described me for this as follows:

 “There are some people whose lives followed the logic of dynamic networks long before the internet appeared.
 In my time I’ve met a handful of characters who were digital natives in a much more radical sense than their date of birth might lead you to think.
 Ulrike Reinhard is one of them.
 She has the genius to be able to think and act in terms of interaction.
 In conversation with her, it’s easy to forget about set agendas and fixed outcomes and follow wherever the dynamics of open processes might lead.